Academy Bus Lines: Other contract operations

 Academy operates shuttle buses for Tri-Rail in Florida and operates various private and public community shuttles on behalf of municipalities and private communities throughout its service area.

+In July 2022, Academy Bus took over operations of Disney World's Cruise Line Bus route.
+This service was previously done by Mears Transportation, until they lost the contract in June 2022.
+Academy Bus also added a new Disney World Sunshine Flyer service in November 2022.

+As of September 27, 2023, Academy Bus acquired James River Transportation of Richmond, Virginia.
+As part of the acquisition, Academy took over Amtrak Thruway service between Charlottesville and Richmond that was previously operated by James River Transportation.

+On June 17, 2024, Academy Bus took over EZRide from Paul Revere Transportation.
+Academy Bus increased service, while adding new Eldorado buses to run the service.

 Academy operated under contract BestBus, which provides intercity buses between New York and the Washington area.
 BestBus was acquired by competitor DC Trails.

 In 2013, Academy began a contract with the Carolina Hurricanes of the National Hockey League to run shuttles on game days from carrying spectators from local restaurants serving Pepsi to PNC Arena, the team's arena.
 The buses are free of charge for patrons who purchase Pepsi-branded drinks at partner restaurants.

 Academy formerly operated under contract to Bridj, a private, app-based, on-demand transit service, in the Greater Boston area.

+Academy Bus also provides Uber shuttle bus service, as of July 2024.

 Directly controlled commuter routes

 Academy Bus provides commuter line run service along several routes from Burlington, Mercer, Middlesex, Monmouth, and Ocean counties in New Jersey.

 The full route is shown for each except for branching.
 Unless otherwise noted, passengers are carried to and from New York only.